AmesianX/RE_Plugins/IDASrvr/README.txt

 	   35 makestring:va:[ascii | unicode]
 	   36 makeunk:va:size

-Senders_ipc_server_name is looked up from the same regkey to get the hwnd to send responses to.

 compiles with vs2008, make sure IDASDK envirnoment variable is set to your root sdk directory or you will have to fix include and lib directories in project.